 M.A. in Middle Eastern Studies, University of Texas at Austin, 2012.

 B.A., Summa Cum Laude, in International Development Studies and Iranian Studies, UCLA, 2010.

-The Color Black: Enslavement and Erasure in Iran, in progress.
+The Color Black: Enslavement and Erasure in Iran, forthcoming with Duke University Press.

 2021 “From Religious Eulogy to War Anthem: Examining Kurdizadeh’s ‘Layla Bigufta,’ and Blackness in late twentieth-century Iran,”